 - a.
 Limiting investments to the safest types of securities; as listed in Section VII. - b.
-Pre-qualifying the financial institutions, brokers/dealers, intermediaries, and advisors with which the CTRMA will do business; and, - c.
-Diversifying the investment portfolio so that potential losses on individual securities will be minimized. - 2.
+Pre-qualifying the financial institutions, brokers/dealers, intermediaries, and advisors with which the Authority will do business; and, - c.
+Diversifying the investment portfolio so that potential losses on - 2.
 Interest Rate Risk